denisk20/libgdx-creature-example/README.md

 # Libgdx running Creature animation

-An example of running an animation created with Creature (http://creature.kestrelmoon.com/)
+An example of running an animation created with Creature (http://creature.kestrelmoon.com/).
+The animation is taken from here (bottom of the page): http://creature.kestrelmoon.com/more_info_3.html

 # To run
 1. Clone
 1. Create new `Application` runtime configuration
 1. Select `desktop` as a module